 LEAP has been in operation since 1981.
 From its start until the mid-1990s, the program moved between the Smith and Brooks Schools, hoping for a more permanent location.
-Then, in September 1995, LEAP began its occupancy of Pod C.
+In September 1995, LEAP began its occupancy of Pod C.

-Over the last 19 years, LEAP has worked to transform the facility into a comfortable, child-friendly space where they can play, complete class assignments and have a home-base on the school campus for after-school activities such as the Lincoln After School Music Program (LASMP), Recreation Department classes, soccer and theater.
+Over the last 19 years, LEAP has worked to transform the facility into a comfortable, child-friendly space where they can play, complete class assignments and have a home-base on the school campus for after-school activities such as the Lincoln After School Music Program (LASMP), Recreation Department classes, sports and theater.

-LEAP's enrollment had been slowly declining over the past several years, but last year enrollment increased 15 percent.
-For the current school year, LEAP has maintained the momentum, bringing in 16 new kindergarteners to the program on top of the 17 from last year.
+LEAP's enrollment had been slowly declining over the past several years, but in the past five years, enrollment increased.
+For the current school year, LEAP has maintained the momentum, bringing in 14 new kindergarteners to the program on top of the 16 from last year.
 We believe this bodes well for enrollment over the coming years.
-A five-year enrollment history is as follows:
+This year we once again have over 80 students enrolled.